ris-tlp/cross-matching-catalogues/README.md

 # Catalogue Crossmatcher

 Script that implements a crossmatching algorithm.
-Searches a second catalogue to find a counterpart for each object in the first catalogue.
+Searches a second catalogue to find a counterpart for each object in the first catalogue within a given radius.
 The coordinates in the two catalogues use the [Equatorial coordinate system](https://en.wikipedia.org/wiki/Equatorial_coordinate_system).
 To calculate the offset/distance between two objects, the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) is used.

 The two catalogues used are: